merlos/MapCache/README.md

 map.useCache(mapCache)
 ```

-Where map is an instance of `MKMapView` is the main class used to display a map.
-What MapCache does through the extension (`MKMapView+MapCache`) is to add a new method `useCache` that tells `MKMapView` to display a new layer in the map  on top of the other layers.
-This layer is draws its the content on top of the default layers provided by apple that´s why you can see the names of the default map layer while the tiles are being loaded.
+Where map is an instance of `MKMapView`, the main class used to display a map in iOS.
+What MapCache does through the extension (`MKMapView+MapCache`) is to add a new method `useCache` that tells `MKMapView` to display in the map a new tile layer on top of the default layers.
+Because of this while the tiles are loaded you may see  the names of the default Apple Maps.

+This extension also adds a variable in the `MKMapView` to keep the cache config.

 A layer in the map is called _overlay_ in the MapKit terminology.
+MapCache uses [tile based overlay](https://en.wikipedia.org/wiki/Tiled_web_map).  implemented in the class `CachedTileOverlay` which is a subclass of [MKTileOverlay](https://developer.apple.com/documentation/mapkit/mktileoverlay).

-Overlays, have associated renderers that are the actual classes that draw the content.
-In our particular case, MapCache adds a [tile based overlay](https://en.wikipedia.org/wiki/Tiled_web_map) that is implemented in the class `CachedTileOverlay` that is a subclass of [MKTileOverlay](https://developer.apple.com/documentation/mapkit/mktileoverlay).
-When MapView wants to display our overlay we need to tell it what is the renderer to use.
-We added a method `mapCacheRenderer` that just returns the default [MKTileOverlayRenderer](https://developer.apple.com/documentation/mapkit/mktileoverlay) when the class of the overlay passed as argument is of the type `CachedTileOverlay`.
+Overlays, have associated _renderers_ that are the actual classes that draw the content of an overlay in the screen.
+For example, there  are rendererers for points, lines, polygons, and tiles.
+When `MapView` needs to display an overlay it calls the delegate with the overlay it is going to render and you need to provide the renderer to use.
+In order to do that, We added a method `mapCacheRenderer` that just returns the default [MKTileOverlayRenderer](https://developer.apple.com/documentation/mapkit/mktileoverlay) when the class of the overlay passed as argument is of the type `CachedTileOverlay`.
 That is why we need to add this code on the application in the delegate of the map view (`MKMapViewDelegate`) :

 ```swift
 extension ViewController : MKMapViewDelegate {